Hironogawa/devCo-git-intro/Syllabus.md

 # 3. Git command practices

 Essential git commands to work with git.
 We'll use the CLI in the examples.

+[comment]: # "TODO: ADD also a section, how to open and add a new project to git with the CLI."

 - [3.1 Git clone](#31-git-clone)
 - [3.2 Git create branches](#32-git-create-branches)